 There is much consternation and anger among the Diril children about the way in which Turkish authorities have attached little importance to the Chaldean couple’s disappearance and their unwillingness even now to investigate in depth.
 They feel abandoned by local authorities and left to search for their father on their own.
 “We were never taken seriously,” said one of the Diril sisters.

 The Diril children fear the worst but have not given up the search for their father and the perpetrators who murdered their mother.
-Through a month’s long media campaign, the sons, daughters, and nephew of Hurmüz and Shmuni Diril have tried to convince Turkish authorities to conduct a full investigation.
+Through a month’s long media campaign and online petition, the sons, daughters, and nephew of Hurmüz and Shmuni Diril have tried to convince Turkish authorities to conduct a full investigation.
 Nephew George Diril pursues a Twitter campaign under the hashtag #HurmüzDirilNerede and tweets almost daily with calls to authorities to conduct a full investigation.
 “Dear minister, where is the necessary urgency in finding my uncle who is missing / kidnapped from Kovankaya village, Şirnak (Beytüşşebap), and from whom we haven’t heard for 170 days?”

 Gülcan Diril, daughter of the missing couple, said in one of her tweets, “We are tired of begging!
 We are tired of waiting in desperation!
 We are ashamed to write too much, but you don’t have a bit of shame.
 Not even a blush.”
 In another tweet, Gülcan Diril refers to the term “faili meçhul” or “murderer / perpetrator unknown”, a term used in Turkey referencing the many unsolved murder cases, especially in the second half of the 1980s and throughout the 1990s.
-According to a report by the European Syriac Union, there were 45 Syriac unsolved murder cases between 1987 and 1998.
+According to a report by the European Syriac Union, there were 45 of such Syriac unsolved murder cases between 1987 and 1998.

 “While we put the name of our father in writing and language, and while we tell about his love for his country and homeland, you have labelled the murder ‘perpetrator unknown’, and I will tell of your cruelty and the eye you have closed on this cruelty for my entire life, and the ground you have prepared for this to happen!”